andrescosta/jobico-fn/OPERATING.md

 # Configuration

-In Jobico, various features and behaviors are controlled through OS environment variables.
-This comprehensive section provides an in-depth exploration of the configuration options available, allowing users to customize Jobico to suit their specific requirements and preferences.
-This configuration variables can be set not only using standard OS mechanisms but also through command line parameters and .env
+In Jobico-fn, various features and behaviors are controlled through OS environment variables.
+This configuration variables can be set not only using standard OS mechanisms but also through command line parameters and .env files.

 ![alt](docs/img/config.svg?)